Muhsin Ibrahim

 ‘revealed’, thus devoid of anything wrong, nor am I saying that Sarki Sanusi II

 is immune to criticism.
-I have myself criticised him, but I believe (hope?) that
+I have criticised him myself, but I believe (hope?) that

 mine was/is not overblown.